 Before a job is created, the results of the validation checks are logged to the Double-Take Management Service log on the target.
 After a job is created, the results of the validation checks are logged to the job log.
-See the Carbonite Availability and Carbonite Move Reference Guide for details on the various Carbonite Move log files.
+See the Double-Take Reference Guide for details on the various Double-Take log files.

-10. Once your servers have passed validation and you are ready to begin migration, click Finish, and you will automatically be taken to the Jobs page.
+- 10. Once your servers have passed validation and you are ready to begin migration, click Finish, and you will automatically be taken to the Jobs page. - Jobs in a NAT environment may take longer to start.